kasmtech/terraform/oci/single_server/README.md

 In OCI create a public DNS zone that matches the desired domain name for the deployment. e.g `kasm.contoso.com`.

 ### API Keys
-Create an administative user the OCI console that will be used for the terraform deployment.
+Create an administative user in the OCI console that will be used for the terraform deployment.
 Add the user to the **Administrators** Group.
 Generate an API Key for the user.
 The API Key Fingerprint will be used as a variable in the deployment configuration.
 Save the private key to the local directory replacing `oci-private-key.pem`.